Primary Navigation Mobile

 There’s a very traditional choice of petrol and diesel engines to choose from – mostly comprising 2.0-litre, four-cylinder units, in the CLE 200, 220d and 300.
 There’s also a range-topping 3.0-litre, in-line six-cylinder petrol engine in the CLE 450 4MATIC.

-While you can’t have a plug-in hybrid or electric CLE Cabriolet, all the engines are mild hybrids, with an integrated starter-generator and 48-volt on-board electrical system.
+Though the CLE Coupe is available as a plug-in hybrid, there isn’t space in the Cabriolet’s boot for the battery.
+That said, all the engines here are mild hybrids, with an integrated starter-generator and 48-volt on-board electrical system.
 The enables fuel-saving cleverness like the ability to coast with the engine off when coming to a stop.

 What it’s like to drive?

-The CLE 200 and 220d offer identical performance with a 7.9 second 0-62mph time – a numbers that suits the cabrio’s more laid-back cruiser nature.
-It’s also very unusual to see a diesel engine in this type of car these days, and although it may appeal to some, it’s likely to be a niche choice in the UK.
+The CLE 200 and 220d offer identical performance with a 7.9 second 0-62mph time – numbers that suits the cabrio’s more laid-back cruiser nature.
+It’s also very unusual to see a diesel engine in this type of car these days, and although we think it may appeal for long-distance drivers, it’s likely to be a niche choice in the UK.

 For more brisk acceleration pick the CLE 300 4Matic, which takes 6.6 seconds to go from 0-62mph.
 It’s still not what you’d call fast but that would be missing the point – it’s the enhanced in-gear pull that makes this model more appealing, rather than the way it launches off the line.